bRanDon-PM007/bRanDon-PM007/README.md

 Product Manager, builder, and MBA candidate at INSEAD.
 I've spent 5 years shipping AI products at deeptech AI startups building voice agents, visual cataloguing, 3D commerce.
 I love solving complex problems with simple solutions and deep technical workflows.
 I build side projects to stay sharp on the technical layer underneath.
 I am an IIT-BHU alumni and I love Basketball.

-PM's job is to be the advocate for the person using the product - Me 😉
+PM job is to be the advocate for the person using the product - Me 😉

 ---
 ### AI Products I've Shipped